 Imani did not have a happy Christmas that year.

-Getting a youth into a shelter or in contact with a caseworker is a challenge on any day, but can seem impossible on holidays where everything shuts down.
-I made 12 outgoing calls to shelters, caseworkers, group homes, and statewide hotlines that day, and I was lucky that we got in touch with anyone.
+Getting a youth into a shelter or in contact with a caseworker is a challenge on any day, but can seem impossible on holidays when everything shuts down.
+I made 12 outgoing calls to shelters, caseworkers, group homes, and statewide hotlines that day; I was lucky that I got in touch with anyone.

 Wherever Imani is this Christmas, I hope she has a better year.
 And while this will be the first time in five years that I’m not spending Christmas in the crisis services center, I am grateful that NRS is open all year and able to answer the phone when youth need it.

 Learn more about volunteering with NRS by visiting our online orientation.

 Don’t have the time to volunteer but still want to help?
 Consider donating.
 Thank you.